neoxia/apoyo/docs/vuepress/guide/policies/getting-started.md

 - a `PolicyContext`, to define the context that is required to execute our policies.

-- a `PolicyBase`, that can be used as a common base for other policies.

 - a `Policy`, that for a given action defines **who** can access it.
 These policy will generally contain **all** your authorization logic.

 - an `Authorizer`, which can authorize policies for a given user.